“an imaginative and unique curriculum”

 At The London Acorn School we believe in developing creative thinkers and curious learners.
 Assessment is very much part of the cycle of learning at our school and not the ‘end’ of a journey.

-In the Kindergarten years the teachers are guided by the EYFS criteria for assessment and this information is shared with our parents at parents evenings and in the reporting cycle.
+In the Kindergarten, the teachers are guided by the EYFS criteria for assessment and this information is shared with our parents at parents evenings and in the reporting cycle.

-In our Lower School classes we use the PUMA and PIRA Maths and Literacy termly assessments.
+In our Junior School, PUMA and PIRA Maths and Literacy termly assessments are used to track academic progress.
 All of our teachers are skilled at working with children individually to plan their next steps in learning.
 Emphasis is given to providing written and verbal feedback regularly to the children and this is a part of the daily classroom experience.
 Small class sizes and a nurturing atmosphere ensure that assessment in this context really helps children to progress academically.

 The curriculum breadth ensures that children experience time and space within a school day to discover a talent, explore, and learn through nurture not pressure.